Strippit Houdaille

 All HECC80 Controls came with a Decitek Model 262 Paper Tapereader for Part-Program Loading and to Run Control Trouble-Shooting Test Tapes.

 2 -- Use a Tapereader Emulator.
-The Tapereader's Cable to Control is Unplugged, then is Plugged into Special Connector Cable that goes directly into the Emulator.
-By definition, a Emulator Imitates the old Tapereader, and the CNC Control never knows the difference.
+Tapereader's Cable to Control is Unplugged, then is Plugged into Special Connector Cable that goes directly into Emulator.
+Emulator Imitates old Tapereader and CNC Control Never knows the difference.

 Both Methods have Advantages & Disadvantages.
-Machine Technologies can help you decide,
+Machine Tech can help you decide and Install.

 Almost Always Caused by Failing Prom Boards.
 These Store the Executive-Run Program which

-Runs the CNC Control.
-The Only Solution is to Send-In the Prom #1 and Prom #2
+Runs your CNC Control.
+The ONLY Solution is to Send-In Prom #1 and Prom #2

 On rare occasions, could be caused by a Bad Power Supply #1 Boards, or anything else

-causing Intermittent or Bad Power to the Power Supplies.
+causing Intermittent or Bad Power from the Power Supplies.

 Clean the Circuit Board Finger-Contacts with